GatorEducator/gatorgrade-action/README.md

 ## Usage

-Basic workflow to run Gatorgrade on every push to GitHub:
+Basic workflow to run GatorGrade on every push to GitHub:

 '''
 name: Grader